douglasdavis/ddavis.io/content/posts/eglot-cpp-ide.md

   (with-eval-after-load 'project
     (add-to-list 'project-find-functions
                  'ddavis/projectile-proj-find-function))
+  (require 'eglot)
   (add-to-list 'eglot-server-programs
                `((c++-mode) ,ddavis-clangd-exe))
   (add-hook 'c++-mode-hook 'eglot-ensure))
 ```

--   I make sure that Eglot is installed via `use-package`.
+-   Ensure that Eglot is installed via `use-package`.
--   I make sure that the `completion-at-point` backend is used by
+-   Ensure that the `completion-at-point` backend is used by
     `company` (bring it to the front of the `company-backends` list).
--   Make sure that `project.el` uses Projectile to find my project
+-   Ensure that `project.el` uses Projectile to find my project
     definition (this is because I usually have C++ projects using git
     submodules).
 -   Add my `clangd` executable to the `eglot-server-programs` list.